 During the 1960s the Tipton Congregation participated in the Federation of the Sisters of St. Joseph, and later met regularly with the Heartland Region comprised of Congregations in the center of the US.

-As a result of Sisters moving into different ministries and the exodus of many young Sisters, the Congregation withdrew the Sisters from teaching in many small Catholic schools.
-In 1972 both St. Joseph Junior College and St. Joseph Academy were closed.
+As a result of Sisters moving into different ministries and the exodus of many young Sisters (five in 1968, 11 in 1969, 14 in 1970, eight in 1971, eight in 1972, three in 1973 and three in 1974--52 in all), the Community withdrew the Sisters from teaching in many small Catholic schools.
+Then, in 1972 both St. Joseph Junior College and St. Joseph Academy were closed.

 St. Joseph Academy will be closed, December 20, 1971